Parent Information

 - Thinking about death and/or suicide

-If your child experiences any of these signs, please don’t assume it is a phase she or he will outgrow.
+If your child experiences any of these signs, please don’t assume it is a phase they will outgrow.
 Feeling stressed or sad for weeks and months can indicate more than just difficulty adjusting to life’s changes.
-Encourage your child to get help from Student Counseling Services (SCS).
+Encourage your child to get help from the confidential services offered at Student Counseling Services (SCS) at no additional cost to them.
+For more information on our services, please look at our services page.

 - Tarleton Parents Association